 YOSUDA Indoor Cycling Bike

-I really didn’t expect us to find this level of quality at this price, but YOSUDA came through with a fantastic design that has nearly everything including a water bottle holder in a spin bike.
+It really didn’t expect us to find this level of quality at this price, but YOSUDA came through with a fantastic design that has nearly everything including a water bottle holder in the bike.

 Starting from the ground up, the four plastic boots that they include on either side of the stabilization axle really do the trick.

 They have decent traction, and while they could benefit from an exercise mat beneath them, they’re very good for stock support and traction.

 Speaking of traction, the handlebars on this have an excellent fabric that really help keep your hands nice and steady, even as you start to sweat.